nextthingco/docs/Gadget-docs/source/includes/_setup.md

 #### Run Docker as Unprivileged User

-In some instances, such as building NTC's [Gadget-OS kernel](https://github.com/NextThingCo/Gadget-OS), Docker needs to run as an unprivileged user.
+In some instances, such as building NTC's [Gadget-OS kernel](https://github.com/NextThingCo/Gadget-OS), You need to run Docker as an unprivileged user.
 To set this up, follow Docker's [Linux Post-install](https://docs.docker.com/engine/installation/linux/linux-postinstall/) instructions.

 ## Download Gadget